Skip to content

 1. Create a file named .env in the root of your project directory.

-2. Add the following line to the file:
+2. Add the following lines to the file:

 env

-1. Where to find your connection string:
+1. Where to find your endpoint:

-• Go to the Azure AI Foundry portal
+• Go to the Microsoft Foundry portal

 • Navigate to your project